AspieSoft/go-websocket/readme.md

   server.Connect(func(client *websocket.Client){
     // client connected

-    // a localstorage that stays with the client, even if they reconnect with a new ClientID and their data gets migrated
+    // localstorage that stays with the client, and verifies their session
     // map[string]interface{}
     client.Store["key"] = "value"